newrouge/newrouge.github.io/_posts/2021-01-01-Powervision.md

 ![_config.yml]({{ site.baseurl }}/images/Dynojet/open_pcb.jpg)
 {: refdef}

+The memory chip seems to be soldered on the other side of the PCB.
+It is pretty bad news because it is under the screen, and it would probably destroy the device to try to get this physically.
-And, by looking closely, we can spot 4 pins with written **DEBUG** over it!
+By looking closely, we can spot 4 pins with written **DEBUG** over it!

 {:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/Dynojet/ports.jpg)